-Macrolepiota procera, also known as the Parasol Mushroom, is a spectacularly large, distinctive, pale brownish agaric that has a scaly cap, white gills, and a pale brownish stem with a snakeskin pattern and ring.
+Macrolepiota procera, also known as the Parasol Mushroom, is a spectacularly large, distinctive, pale brownish agaric with a scaly cap, white gills, and a pale brownish stem with a snakeskin pattern and ring.
 It grows solitary, scattered or clustered on soil in open grassy places and in mixed woods.

 are white, free, and crowded.
 Flesh

 is distinctive grey-brown with banded markings on a whitish background, long and thin with an onion-shaped base.
 Above the double-edged ring that often falls off, it is evenly brown and below this, it is irregularly striped in a zigzag pattern.
 The ring is white above and brown below.

 and Chlorophyllum molybdites